dibsonthis/toy_assembly/README.md

 # toy_assembly
 A toy "assembly" language built in Python with simple memory allocation commands that run on mock memory and mock registers.
 This is a line by line language and always begins with an action word.
 Memory addresses are represented by rowxcol eg. 0x0 for the first bit.
-This language is not a serious language, it's just a bit of fun!
+This language is not a serious language and only serves for a bit of learning and fun!

 # Preview